 Typing with comfort

 As more and more time is spent on keyboards typing for work, school, and surfing the web for entertainment, having a keyboard that offers a comfortable typing experience is about more than just comfort at the moment.
-Whether you are working at a desktop computer or something like a Lenovo Flex 5 Chromebook, the right keyboard can make all the difference.
-Proper posture is something that should be exercised as much as possible to ward off potential health issues that can be acquired over time.
+Whether working at a desktop computer or something like a Lenovo Flex 5 Chromebook, the right keyboard can make all the difference.
+Proper posture should be exercised as much as possible to ward off potential health issues one can acquire over time.

-While a keyboard isn't going to solve all potential posture problems, it is something that is an integral part of achieving proper posture, especially if you spend a significant amount of time typing away at your desk.
+While a keyboard won't solve all potential posture problems, it is an integral part of achieving proper posture, especially if you spend a significant amount of time typing away at your desk.
 If you want to lose the tangle of wires at your computer while typing in the most comfortable position, then the Logitech Ergo K860 Wireless Ergonomic Keyboard is an excellent choice.
 It offers a comfortable split to the keys and a slight arch to promote a more proper body position while typing.

 We may earn a commission for purchases using our links.
 Learn more.